Classification of E_0--Semigroups by Product Systems: Von Neumann case: Topological classification

-Once more, if $u$ is a unitary cocycle for $\vt$, then it is strongly continuous (in $\sB(H)$) if and only if the induced automorphism of the associated product system $E^\odot$ is strongly continuous.
+Once more, if $u$ is a unitary cocycle for $\vt$, then it is strongly continuous (in $\sB(H)$) if and only if the automorphism of the associated product system $E^\odot$ corresponding to $u$ by Theorem \ref{ucethm}, is strongly continuous.
 (The proof is exactly like that of Theorem \ref{ucecthm} for the \nbd{C^*}case, except that we have to tensor everywhere in the estimates with an element $g\in G$.)
 We find:

 \bthm Let $E$ be a strongly full \nbd{W^*}module and suppose $\vt$ and $\vt'$ are two strongly continuous normal \nbd{E_0}semigroups on $\sB^a(E)$.
 Then the following are equivalent: \begin{enumerate} \item $\vt$ and $\vt'$ are unitary cocycle equivalent via a strongly continuous cocycle.